 Visitor Center with exhibits, Diamond Discovery Center with exhibits, interpretive programs, cafe (open seasonally), picnic sites, bathhouse with restrooms, hot showers, dump station, enclosed pavilion with air-conditioning, laundry, hiking trails, amphitheater, playground, wildlife observation blind.
 Diamond Springs aquatic playground is open seasonally.

 Crater of Diamonds offers a one-of-a-kind park experience: the chance to find and keep real diamonds and other gems.
 A gem-hunting admission fee is charged.
-Mining tools may be rented or purchased at the Diamond Discovery Center.
+Mining tools can be rented or purchased at the Diamond Discovery Center.
 Park staff provide free identification and certification of diamonds.